 Nebraska City, NE 68410

 SENCA Head Start also works collaboratively with local State-funded preschools to ensure that all Head Start eligible children in the area receive early childhood education services.
-The State-funded preschools provide educational services to children and the Head Start program provides all other Head Start services to families.
+The public preschools provide educational services to children and the Head Start program provides all other Head Start services to families.
 If you are interested in learning more about these collaborative programs please contact the appropriate person as outlined below.

-State Funded Preschools
+Public Funded Preschools

-HTRS Early Childhood Development Center
+HTRS Early Education Center